-Rachel Vaughan, long-time community and sustainability leader in the small coastal town of Kaikoura, New Zealand, in this interview shares her thoughts on Kaikoura as destination and how sustainability can make places more resilient when natural disaster hits, such as stormwater inundations or earthquakes.
+Rachel Vaughan, long-time community and sustainability leader in the small coastal town of Kaikoura, New Zealand, in this interview, shares her thoughts on Kaikoura as destination and how sustainability can make places more resilient when a natural disaster hits, such as stormwater inundations or earthquakes.

 Rachel, following your studies of Environmental Science, you have over the last 12 years spent much of your time and energy on promoting sustainability at the Kaikoura District Council in New Zealand.
 Do you remember what first got you interested in the natural environment?